doivglser/mindevenviro-fanciful/README.md

 server-monitor.sh # Depends on redundanz.sh, UP status.

-serv-if-up.sh # Background process, depends on redundanz.sh.
+serv-if-up.sh # Depends on redundanz.sh, background process.

 sCRYPtUPdater.sh # Syntax check and update to /usr/local/bin.

+wH0rUNSon # Depends on sCRYPtUPdater.sh, write the username and the host with a timestamp to $HOME.

 # Coming soon: